Mission and learn outcomes

-Within the broad context of Principles and Practices the Residence Life Program is shaped by a view of residence halls and houses as learning environments.
+Within the broad context of the Principles and Practices, the residence life program is shaped by a view of residence halls and houses as learning environments.
 The most important learning that occurs outside the classroom takes place between students (Schroeder and Mable, 1994).
 The nature of the residential program is interactive and integrated to support strong community development.
 The priority is on student leadership and involvement.
 Students living out their daily experience in reflective dialogue with peers will support connections as they learn from one another.
 Students guiding the nature of the program is at the heart of this learning mission.

-The Office of Residence Life seeks to create a space where students learn about themselves, their peers, and their communities while developing a commitment to life-long learning and service.
+Our learning communities are formed around an educational priority.
+The Office of Residence Life seeks to create a space where students learn about themselves, their peers and their communities while developing a commitment to life-long learning and service.

-Our office has identified three goals that support this mission and educational priority through the lens of the Social Change Model of Leadership Development.
-Each goal is supported by learning outcomes achieved through programs, services, and resources.
-These areas of intentional focus help Residence Life to further define our larger educational priority.
+We have three goals which support this mission and educational priority through the lens of the Social Change Model of Leadership Development.
+Each goal is supported by learning outcomes achieved through programs, services and resources.
+These areas of intentional focus help the Office of Residence Life to further define our larger educational priority.

 Students will examine and understand their personal identities and values and act with integrity.